SeanD17/Milestone-Project-4/README.md

 ## Surface:
 I used text color of black in a white background to make it stand out.

+## Features:

+<p align="center"><strong>Existing Features:</strong>

+<strong>Feature 1:</strong>
+The navigation bar on the top will stay to the screen when the user scrolls down the page when viewing on a tablet or phone for easy navigation as well as link back to the index page.

+<strong>Feature 2:</strong>
+The ability to view and filter products by category,name, price etc.

+<strong>Feature 3:</strong>
+A search bar that allows the user to type in a product and return results.

+<strong>Feature 4:</strong>
+Using Stripe payments a user can checkout a product they want to buy using a test card and an email is then sent to them containing their order details.

+<strong>Feature 5:</strong>
+Users can register an account to the website to update and save thier delivery information as well as see orders they made.

+<strong>Feature 6:</strong>
+Users can view blog posts that the admin of the site can create.

+## Features Left to Implement:
+I would like to be able to add customer review form and then display the ones with the best ratings on the homepage.

 ## Technologies Used:
 [HTML](https://html.com/)
 Used to create the structure of the web site.